Yappipy/NeoBuddy/README.md

-# NeoFieldBoss
+# neoBuddy
-Discord Bot to ping role based on field boss
+Discord Bot to help plan things on bns neo